Introduction

 CSC #3: Data Protection

-Note that SRTP/RTSPS is only encrypting the video stream data.
-For administrative configuration tasks performed on the Axis device, it is recommended to enable HTTPS only to encrypt this type of communication.
+SRTP/RTSPS only encrypts the video stream data.
+For administrative configuration tasks, we recommend that you enable HTTPS only to encrypt this type of communication.

 AXIS OS version | Web interface configuration path |